This website uses cookies to help you make the most of your visit.

 Principle 5.
 Equipment and facilities

-The pharmacy has the necessary equipment and facilities it needs to provide its services.
-It maintains its equipment appropriately.
+The pharmacy has appropriately maintained equipment and facilities for providing its services.
 And its team members use the equipment in a way which protects people’s confidentiality.

 Pharmacy details